-The European Union (EU) is one of the world’s largest and most influential development and humanitarian actors, and influencing its policies, actions and funding has the potential to positively affect the lives of hundreds of millions of children in developing countries.
+The EU is one of the world’s largest and most important actors in development cooperation and humanitarian aid.
+Influencing its policies, programmes and diplomatic actions therefore has the potential to positively affect the lives of hundreds of millions of children in developing countries.

-Ensuring all young people, including the most marginalised and disadvantaged, can unlock their potential through access to decent work will drive progress towards sustainable, inclusive development.
-We advocate for EU action to be targeted at ensuring young people have the opportunities to learn the skills and get the qualifications they need to succeed in the world of work.
+Ensuring that all young people, including the most marginalised, can unlock their potential through learning relevant skills and accessing decent work, will drive progress towards inclusive, sustainable development.
+We advocate for EU action to be targeted at ensuring all young people have the opportunities to obtain the qualifications and skills they need to succeed in the world of work.